Fliplet/fliplet-cli/docs/API/fliplet-core.md

 // You can also wait for this to be saved on disk with a promise, if necessary Fliplet.Storage.set('key', value).then(function () {
-  // this runs when the variable has been saved to disk });
+  // this runs when the variable has been saved to disk }).catch(function (error) {
+  // this runs when an error was triggered and the data could not be saved });
 ```